Okhotsk (train): Sleeper service

 From 1992, the former Taisetsu (大雪) express overnight sleeper service was integrated with the Okhotsk (becoming Okhotsk 9 & 10), featuring a SuHaNeFu 14-500 series sleeping car sandwiched in the DMU formation.
 From March 2006, this became a seasonal-only train (Okhotsk 81 & 82), and the overnight service was discontinued entirely from 16 March 2008.

+Future plans

+On 19 November 2025, JR Hokkaido announced that all non-reserved seating on Okhotsk services would be eliminated effective the next timetable revision, making all trains operate solely with reserved seating.

 SL Okhotsk

 JR Hokkaido operates seasonal SL Okhotsk services formed of 14 series passenger coaches hauled by a JNR Class C11 steam locomotive and assisted by a JNR Class DE15 diesel locomotive.